quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part44_5.3_Matrices.md

 :p How do you determine if a game engine uses column vectors?
 ??x
 To determine the convention used in your game engine, check how vector-matrix multiplications are represented.
-If vectors are multiplied on the left of matrices (e.g., \( \mathbf{v}M \)), then the engine likely uses row vectors.
-Conversely, if vectors are multiplied on the right of matrices (e.g., \( M\mathbf{v} \)), the engine probably uses column vectors. x??
+If vectors are multiplied on the left of matrices (e.g.,$\mathbf{v}M $), then the engine likely uses row vectors.
+Conversely, if vectors are multiplied on the right of matrices (e.g., $ M\mathbf{v}$), the engine probably uses column vectors. x??

 ---
 #### Identity Matrix

-Background context: The identity matrix is a fundamental concept in linear algebra and transformations, often denoted by \( I \).
+Background context: The identity matrix is a fundamental concept in linear algebra and transformations, often denoted by $I$.
 It has 1’s along the diagonal and 0’s elsewhere.
 Multiplying any matrix with the identity matrix yields the same original matrix.

 :p What is an identity matrix?
 ??x
 An identity matrix is a square matrix that, when multiplied by another matrix, results in the same matrix.
-It's represented by \( I \) and has 1’s along the diagonal and 0’s everywhere else.
+It's represented by $I$ and has 1’s along the diagonal and 0’s everywhere else.
 For example, for a 3x3 identity matrix:
 ```plaintext
 I_3 = | 1 0 0 |
       | 0 1 0 |
       | 0 0 1 |
 ```
-It holds that \( AI = IA = A \).
+It holds that $AI = IA = A$.
 x??

 ---
 #### Matrix Inversion

-Background context: The inverse of a matrix, denoted as \( A^{-1} \), is another matrix that when multiplied by the original matrix, results in the identity matrix.
+Background context: The inverse of a matrix, denoted as $A^{-1}$, is another matrix that when multiplied by the original matrix, results in the identity matrix.
 Not all matrices have inverses; only specific types like affine transformations do.

 :p What is the concept of matrix inversion?
 ??x
-Matrix inversion refers to finding a matrix \( B = A^{-1} \) such that \( AB = BA = I \).
-For example, if a rotation matrix \( A \) rotates objects by 37 degrees about the z-axis, its inverse \( A^{-1} \) will rotate them back by -37 degrees.
+Matrix inversion refers to finding a matrix $B = A^{-1}$ such that $ AB = BA = I $.
+For example, if a rotation matrix $ A$rotates objects by 37 degrees about the z-axis, its inverse $ A^{-1}$ will rotate them back by -37 degrees.
 Similarly, scaling by 2 and then inversely scaling by 0.5 would return the original size.

-If the matrix multiplication involves a sequence of matrices (e.g., \( ABC \)), the inverse is found as \( (ABC)^{-1} = C^{-1}B^{-1}A^{-1} \).
+If the matrix multiplication involves a sequence of matrices (e.g., $ABC $), the inverse is found as $(ABC)^{-1} = C^{-1}B^{-1}A^{-1}$.

 Code example for finding an inverse in Java using a simple pseudocode:
 ```java